 Keith Adams on the costs of owning an electric car: ‘Make sure you get a home charger installed’

 ‘Be sure that your house wiring is up to it first.
 As I found, if it's old or sub-standard, you will probably need a rewire to ensure a clear, error-free supply of electricity to your car.
-That can be costly, but in the long-run, this will pay you back in petrol money saved.
+That can be costly, but in the long run this will pay you back in petrol money saved.
 It's also cheaper than a public charger to run.
-My Pod Point would deliver 3.7kW, and typically on an overnight tariff, you'll pay 10p per kWh, which on my average 40-mile commute, comes in at 80p per day.
-At a more usual 14p per kWh rate for domestic electricity, you're looking at around £5.00 per recharge.
-To get a decent gulp of public power, 80% would cost more like £2.00.
-A full recharge at home works out at about £3.00.
+My Pod Point would deliver 3.7kW, and typically on an overnight tariff you'll pay 10p per kWh, which on my average 40-mile commute comes in at 80p per day.
+At a more usual 14p per kWh rate for domestic electricity, you're looking at around £5 per recharge.
+To get a decent gulp of public power, 80% would cost more like £2.
+A full recharge at home works out at about £3.
 Of course, some public chargepoints are free, but they are getting rarer.’

-Read Keith’s full Volkswagen e-Golf long-term test here
+Read Keith’s full Volkswagen e-Golf long-term test over on sister website Parkers

 Further electric reading